danilo-axsquare/monitoring_intervention_system/README.md

 ##JSON Request/Response

 ###POST getHost
 This request is made by Android application, this JSON contain a field "IP".
 In this field you can specify a single IP address or the string "all" if you're requiring all information of all monitored host.
-The JSON response contain the information and health status of the host/hosts required.
+The JSON response contain the information and health status of the host/hosts required.<br>
 Example JSON request
 ```
 {